marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [x] Availability Zones consist of one or more discrete data centers; as such, 'eu-west-1b' is not necessarily the same physical location for all three accounts.
 This explains the latency.
 > As the option says, AZ-ids resolve to different zones on each account - More info on [AZ IDs](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).

+16) You are designing infrastructure for a data analysis application.
+One of the volumes will host a small temporary data base and require high IOPS.
+What storage should you suggest?
+* [ ] S3
+* [ ] EFS
+* [ ] EBS Volume
+* [x] Instance Store
+> Instance Store is great for ephemeral storage or temporary storage and can handle performance over 80,000 IOPs

+17) You have created a GP2 EBS volume in AWS.
+It is 1 TiB in size.
+What level of sustained IOPS should it deliver?
+* [ ] 300
+* [ ] 10,000
+* [x] 3,000
+* [ ] 1,000
+> GP2 delivers 3 IOPS per GiB - volume of 1 TiB (1,000 GiB) would deliver 3,000 IOPS - [More info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)

+18) You have launched 5 EC2 instances of the same size into a cluster placement group.
+You attempt to launch 5 more and get an error.
+What are you seeing this error and how can you resolve this issue?
+* [ ] Make sure you are launching your instances into different AZs
+* [x] Terminate these instances and relaunch 10 at the same time into the same placement group
+* [x] Use the same type and same size of instances
+* [ ] Try launching 12 instances instead
+> The instances must be the same size and launched at the same time.
+If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error.
+[More info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html).

 ## ELB

 1) You are working for a security-conscious organisation that is about to deploy their first application in the cloud.
 This web-based application will need a load balancer in front of it, and due to the nature of the security posture of the organisation will need to be always available on the same (static) IP Address.
 Which load balancer configuration will deliver this outcome?